tstullich/odin/README.md

-# odin
+# Odin - A Vulkan-based Path Tracer

-A repository to follow along the tutorial at https://vulkan-tutorial.com/ and home of a possible future project
+Odin is going to be a path tracer that will be written in Vulkan using compute shaders